AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Conclusion

 \section{Conclusion}

 In this paper, we introduced AdaDiff, a method that derives adaptive step usage policies tailored to each prompt, facilitating efficient image and video generation.
 More precisely, a step selection network is trained using policy gradient methods to generate these policies, striking a balance between generation quality and the reduction of overall computational costs.
-Extensive experiments validated the capability of AdaDiff to generate strong step usage policies on per-input bias, providing compelling qualitative and quantitative evidence. {
+Extensive experiments validated the capability of AdaDiff to generate strong step usage policies on per-input bias, providing compelling qualitative and quantitative evidence.
+Additionally, AdaDiff can be used on top of other acceleration methods to provide further speed benefits.